Charlie5DH/WSN/Create_Data/README.md

 # WSN **Project** - Central Hidrelétrica Cachoeira Dourada S.A.
 Different files to create data using the extracted .journal files.

 The extracted data and the CSV file with all combined is in https://drive.google.com/file/d/1FrHvWn6LV07Cr1v8F4M5h3x2uOiuNQNC/view?usp=sharing.
-The state of the system can be seen in snapshots at this link: http://cloud.traceback.com.br/wsn/dashlist_cdsa.html.
 It is important to note that the system has been live since 2017-09-20, with no reset.
 The link drops that occurred in this period were recovered by the Zigbee PRO stack.
 The most stable period was from July / 2018, before that we noticed many problems.
 The UG3 and UG5 routers are powered by AC from the dam, so each time they do maintenance, these nodes fall off and take some others along.
 And the router diagram can be seen in the coordinators page.

 The data is in .journal files.
 These files can be decoded using `.elf` files.
 The commands are the next ones: